ivanko-94/sentiment-classification/REPORT.md

 # Develop an ML Model

-More details about model development can be found in two `.ipynb` notebooks, which are checked in.
-For this task, [SetFit](https://huggingface.co/blog/setfit) is a robust and reliable mechanism that trains transformer models using only a few examples.
+Training code can be found in two `.ipynb` notebooks, which are checked in.
+For this task, we use [SetFit](https://huggingface.co/blog/setfit), a robust and reliable mechanism that trains transformer models using only a few examples.

 There are multiple benefits to training a transformer-based classifier using SetFit.